JanSchwegler/di-CO_128/README.md

 Overall, the project was very well received.

-## 4.6.
+## 5.6.
 Reflection
-- organisation was to late and not clear
-- Inputs were somtimes not zielführend
-- see project was good
-- teammbuilding was good
-- To much conceptual

-- invisible connected -> magical how it works
-- Fitting colors and look

-- installation wasnt quite clear
-- People were happy about the audio
-- was nice to see how people experiment with the installation, wonder how it works
-- most of the time multiple people touched

-Overall, the project offered a valuable learning experience, though there were some challenges along the way.
-The organisation started too late and often lacked clarity, which made the process more difficult at times.
-Some of the input we received wasn’t always helpful or goal-oriented.

-However, seeing the project take shape was rewarding.
-Team-building within the group worked well, and we supported each other throughout.
-While the project leaned heavily towards the conceptual side, this did contribute to a strong underlying idea.

-One of the most fascinating aspects was the invisible connection between touch and response—it felt almost magical to see how it worked.
-The visual design, including the colours and overall look, fit the theme nicely.
+We really enjoyed the module, its possibilities, and the many things we learned.
+Along the way, there were some challenges.

+The organisation had its ups and downs, sometimes the expectations and plans weren’t very clear.
+Our team had some issues with the communication via Teams.
+As we often saw messages a few days late.
+Additionally, some information about the hubs and the festival came a bit late.
+In the final week of the module, there was very little communication between the groups.
+Some wrapup's to plan the space, ideas, sound and headphones could have been helpful.

+The interest-oriented teambuilding was great, though it was a bit difficult, since we didn’t have specific ideas at the beginning.
+The teamwork and mentoring worked very well for us.
+We personally preferred not having fixed time slots and instead appreciated the flexibil talks when needed throughout the day.
+We really enjoyed the unlimited possibilities of the project, the long introduction to TouchDesigner gave us a strong foundation, but we also appreciated not being tied to a specific technique.
+We felt that many of our discussions and mentoring sessions were focused on conceptual aspects.
+We would have preferred to experiment and explore more the technical possibilities.

+We’re very happy and proud of our installation.
+We were fascinated by the almost invisible connection and how everything came together in the end.
+It was great to see how magical it felt for the visitors.
+Their reactions and questions showed genuine curiosity.
+We’re also pleased with the overall aesthetic, especially the colours and how well everything worked together, given the limited time we had at the end to set up the branch, headphones, and lighting.

-There were still areas for improvement.
-The installation itself wasn’t always immediately clear to visitors, and the concept could have been communicated more effectively.
-That said, people responded very positively to the audio element, and it was great to see them experimenting with the installation—curious, wondering how it worked.
-Most of the time, multiple people interacted with it simultaneously, which matched our intention of collective input beautifully.
+The installation itself wasn’t always clear to visitors, so there’s definitely room to improve.
+Also, how the concept is communicated.
+Still, people responded very positively to the audio element.
+It was a joy to watch them experiment with the installation and wonder how it worked.
+Most of the time, several people at once interacted with the installation, which fit perfectly with our aim of collective input.
+But on the other hand, not a lot of people were asking strangers for help.

+All in all, we had a very positive experience with this module.
+We learned a lot about TouchDesigner and interactive possibilities.
+We’re grateful for the help, the engagement, and the freedom we had throughout.
+We always received help when needed, with a genuine intention to support and improve our work.

+We’re proud of our installation and what we achieved.